 In 1996, she left the sport, but continued weight training until Spring 2002 when a 10kg weight fell on her foot during a gym workout.
 In a split second, everything changed and she could barely walk.
 Long-forgotten training injuries came back to haunt her.
 The constant pain led to inactivity and weight gain and she began to believe she would never recover.

 In May 2006, an ad for a hula hoop piqued her curiosity.

-In May 2006, she saw an ad for a hula hoop which piqued her curiosity.
-Clicking that link opened up a whole new world!
-Realising that she may be able start exercising again (as basic hooping creates no impact to aggravate those foot, knee and back problems) and hoping this was the answer she’d been searching for, she ordered a hoop from the US.
-It took three weeks to arrive.
-She was so excited when it turned up that she had a go immediately.
-That was when she realised she had no clue about hooping!
-In fact, after just five minutes of trying (and failing) to keep that hoop spinning, she had to lie down – she’d lost so much fitness!
+Clicking through to find out more, a whole new world of possibilities opened up.
+Especially being able to exercise again (basic hooping involves no impact so is kind to foot, knee and back problems).
+Hoping this was the answer she’d been searching for, she ordered a hoop (from America).
+When it was delivered, she had a go immediately… and realised she had no clue about hooping!
+After less than five minutes of trying (and failing) to keep that hoop spinning, she had to lie down – she’d lost so much fitness!

-It took three weeks of daily practice before she could spin that hoop consistently.
-Practice sessions were just ten minutes (followed by a rest).
-There weren’t any hoop instruction videos online in early 2006, so learning was a slow and slightly frustrating process of trial and error, which was slow and often exasperating!
+It took three weeks of short daily practice sessions before she could spin her hoop consistently.
+There weren’t any hoop instruction videos online in early 2006, so learning was a slow and slightly frustrating process of trial and error.

-After acquiring various fitness qualifications, Diana’s focus has shifted away from hooping (with love and gratitude for all she learned) in order to explore movement in a broader way.
+Diana’s focus has now shifted away from hooping (with love and gratitude for everything) in order to explore what might be possible, in a deeper way.

 She believes we must each find our own path and the mishap that injured her foot has become a metaphor for changing direction in life.